navisens/NaviDocs/API.Android.md

 Gets some motion statistics.
 These report the aggregate percentage of time spent in each motion type like the `getMotion()` method provides.

 #### `OrientationQuaternion getOrientationQuaternion()`
 Gets the look direction of the device.
 This can be useful for rendering applications.
-If you are dealing with augmented reality, make sure to call `setARModeEnabled(true)` to enable AR mode so the quaternion is broadcast in realtime.
+If you are dealing with augmented reality, make sure to pass  `ar-standard` for the `model` configuration option to enable AR mode so the quaternion is broadcast in realtime.

 #### `Timestamp getTimestamp()`
 This timestamp represents the time at which the packet arrived, the time frame is with respect to when the phone last booted up.